These are the 3Rs

 - research on models instead of real animals

-- research on plants, micro organisms or insects
+- research on plants or micro organisms

 - studies on synthetic or electronic material

 Reduce refers to experiments where the same knowledge and quality of data can be attained but using fewer animals than before.
 If you get more information from one single animal instead of using several animals that is also considered reducing the number of animals used in experiments.

 These are some examples of how to reduce the number of animals in research: